PeterLuschny/Fast-Factorial-Functions/README.md

 Contributing
 ------------

-Want to contribute?
-Great!
-Please contact me.
+Please notify me of any bugs.
+Want to contribute new algorithms?
+Great, please contact me.
+If you already ported to some other language (Scala, F#, Phython, Ruby, Lisp) then please send me your code so I can incorporate it into this repository.